-Tata Motors is close to launching the Nexon compact crossover in India.
-Upon launch, it will have a number of competitors to contend with.
-One of these competitors is the Honda BRV.
+Tata Motors has just launched the Nexon compact crossover in India.
+While the new model will compete with many other models in its price segment, an indirect rival is the Honda BRV.
 You may say that it has more seating inside and hence, it does not compete with the Nexon.
 However, both cars are crossovers.
-Both cars cost under 10 lakh (BRV does, Nexon likely will too).
+Both cars cost under 10 lakh (BRV does, Nexon too).
 Hence, buyers will give both cars a long, hard look before deciding on either.
 So, we thought why not make your task simple and compare the two cars.
 With that in mind, here’s our Tata Nexon vs Honda BRV comparison for you.
 We hope this comparison helps you decide which one of the two car you should buy.

 Tata Nexon vs Honda BRV – Price Comparison

 |Tata Nexon Price||₹ 5.85 lakh – 9.45 lakh|

 |Honda BRV Price||₹ 8.93 lakh – 13.04 lakh|

 Since the Tata Nexon sits in half a segment lower, it has clear price advantage.
 The Nexon has a huge price advantage over all its immediate rivals.
 No surprise then, that, it ends up having a much bigger price advantage over the BRV.
 You can now see the reason behind this comparison.
 The Nexon has a starting price of Rs 5.85 lakh, while the most expensive model costs Rs 9.45 lakh.
 The BRV’s price starts from Rs 8.93 lakh, a point where it intersects the price range of the Nexon.